 Some people think that overall yellow denoted practice or inert bombs.
 According to the Replica In Scale article, Demolition, Incendiary, and Fragmentation bombs were painted dull, flat Yellow during 1920's-1930's.
 Practice Bombs below 100 pounds were flat white with one two inch blue band; over 100 pounds had a four inch band.

 My guess is that bombs were delivered at the beginning of the WWII were still being delivered with a yellow primer coat for corrosion protection and then painted to suit.
 Here is an August 1943 picture of bombing up a PV-1 in the Aleutians.
 Note that there is a yellow bomb on the bomb truck.
 The others seem to be typical of 500 pound bombs - Dark Olive Drab (OD)* with a yellow band around the tail and the nose where the fuse goes, with a thin yellow band in the middle, presumably denoting the center of gravity.
 (The nose and tail band denoted the explosive in the bomb.)
-Note that the OD bomb closest to the camera on the bomb cart has a much weathered tail fin box compared to the one behind it.
-Normally the tail fin box was pristine, since it was shipped in a crate to prevent damage to the fins and ofter stored inside, separately from the bombs.
-Bombs and box fins from different manufacturers or manufacturing batches might very well be mated in the field, resulting in not only a difference in the "newness" of the bomb and box fin, but in color as well.
+Note that the OD bomb closest to the camera on the bomb cart has a weathered tail-fin box compared to the one behind it.
+Normally the tail-fin box was pristine, since it was shipped in a crate to prevent damage to the fins and often stored inside, separately from the bombs.
+Since bombs and box fins were supplied by different manufacturers in batches and mated in the field, there was often not only a difference in the "newness" of the bomb and box fin, but in color as well.

 Somewhat earlier in the war, US Navy bombs seem to have been painted light gray with no bands, the gray presumably to match the camouflage of the light gray aircraft underside.
 There is a yellow circle between the mounting lugs, however, which is where the most useful bomb data, e.g. the ammunition lot number, was marked.
 This picture was taken next to a very early TBF in mid 1942.
 Note that the fins are oriented at 45 degrees to the usual position.
 Again, the fins appear to be more pristine than the bomb body.